 driver means the driver of a road bus or railway train involved in the provision of a public passenger transport service by the Authority;

+electronic ticket means a physical data storage device or a software application that —

+(a) is issued or approved by the Authority; and

+(b) holds data that, alone or in conjunction with other data, evidences a person’s authorisation to make a journey; and

+(c) at the start and end of the journey and at all times during the journey, is capable of being electronically read by the Authority’s reading apparatus;

 facility means a place associated with the provision of a public passenger transport service provided by the Authority;

+journey means a journey on a public passenger transport service provided by the Authority;

 master means the master of a ferry involved in the provision of a public passenger transport service by the Authority;

+paper ticket means a voucher, receipt or other document issued by or on behalf of the Authority, that evidences a person’s authorisation to make a journey;

 sign includes a marking on the ground or other surface;

-ticket means a ticket, voucher, document or other thing issued by or on behalf of the Authority for the use of a public passenger transport service provided by the Authority.
+ticket means —

+(a) a paper ticket; or

+(b) an electronic ticket.

 [Regulation 3 amended: Gazette 5 Nov 2013 p.
-4950.]
+4950; SL 2020/183 r.
+4.]

 4. Offences prescribed as infringement notice offences